1970s operation in Balochistan: Oman

+Soviet Union

+Due to communist ideology of the insurgents and in an attempt to destabilize Pakistan, a western aligned nation, the Soviet union started supporting groups like Balochistan Liberation Front, enabling them to regroup.
+They also provided financial assistance and training to the separatists.
+American defence aid to Pakistan also promoted further Soviet support to the separatists to gain a stronghold in the region in the form of an independent Marxist Balochistan.
+Moreover a Marxist state in the region could break the Green belt isolating Pakistan and breaking direct connection with western aligned states.

 End of action

 Although major fighting had broken down, ideological schisms caused splinter groups to form and steadily gain momentum.
 On 5 July 1977, the Bhutto government was overthrown by General Zia-ul-Haq and martial law was imposed.
 With the civil disobedience in Balochistan remaining widespread, the military brought in Lieutenant General Rahimuddin Khan as governor under martial law.
 Rahimuddin declared a general amnesty for belligerents willing to give up arms and oversaw military withdrawal.
 Ataullah Mengal and Khair Bakhsh Marri, sardars that had been active in the conflict, were isolated by Rahimuddin from provincial affairs, and left the province for foreign countries.
 Marri later said the Baloch independence movement was 'at a virtual standstill', and Marri tribesmen granted amnesty laid down their arms.
-Akbar Bugti, having sided with Tikka Khan and now being marginalised by Rahimuddin Khan, went into self-imposed seclusion.
+Akbar Bugti, having sided with Tikka Khan and now being sidelined by Rahimuddin Khan, went into self-imposed seclusion.
 Civil disobedience movements and anti-government protests died down.

 Rahimuddin's tenure also ushered in sustained development.
 Following the Soviet invasion of neighbouring Afghanistan in 1979, Rahimuddin used the resultant foreign attention on Balochistan by introducing an externally financed development programme for the area.
 Forty million dollars (USD) were committed to the programme by the end of 1987, by which time Rahimuddin had resigned.
 He expedited the regulation of Pakistan Petroleum Limited, the exploration company charged with the Sui gas field.
 He consolidated the then-contentious integration of Gwadar into Balochistan, which had earlier been notified as a district in 1977.
 Addressing the province's literacy rate, the lowest in the country for both males and females, he administered the freeing up of resources towards education, created girls' incentive programs, and had several girls' schools built in the Dera Bugti District.
 As part of his infrastructure schemes, he also forced his way in extending electricity to vast areas with subsoil water.

-Tensions have resurfaced in the province with the Pakistan Army being involved in attacks against ethnic Baloch separatist groups like the Balochistan Liberation Army, the Baloch Liberation Front and the Baloch Republican Army.
+Tensions have resurfaced in the province with the Pakistan Army being involved in attacks against ethnic Baloch and Pashtun separatist groups like the Balochistan Liberation Army, the Baloch Liberation Front and the Baloch Republican Army.
 Attempted uprisings have taken place as recently as 2006.